- Attendance at morning & afternoon registration will be taken in form rooms. See the ‘Punctuality’ procedure for lateness.

 Dress Code – A professional approach to study:

-Urmston Grammar is a SCHOOL, an environment for work, for setting an example to younger pupils and that our Sixth Form students represent the school favourably in the local community.
+Urmston Grammar is a school, an environment for work, for setting an example to younger pupils and our Sixth Form students represent the school favourably in the local community.
 To recognise growing maturity and individuality, we do not require Sixth Form to wear uniform.
 However, we require strict adherence to some basic standards of business-style dress.

-Students are expected to wear smart, dark, business-like clothing and footwear.
+Students are expected to wear smart, business-like clothing and footwear.
 A smart, dark, formal jacket must be worn around school at all times.
 Clothing must be neat, clean and suitable for a school environment.
 Shabby or dirty clothing and footwear are not acceptable.

 Appearance is one criterion by which students are judged, both in and out of school.